Saturday, December 30, 2017

 “the scientific concept of evolution…effectively negates the old religious idea of a divine creation of the whole universe.”

+This assertion raises more questions than it does clarify issues.
 Can something come from nothing?
 Can meaningful and functional design arise from chaos?
 Can intelligence arise from non-intelligence?
 Can rationality arise from non-rationality?
 Can consciousness arise from non-consciousness?

 “Matter is self-existent, self-active, self-developing, self-enduring.
 It is auto-dynamic.”

-Is this not a circular argument (matter has power in of and itself because that is how it is)?
+Is this not a circular argument (i.e. matter has power in of and itself because that is how it is)?
 How can matter be self-existent when it is comprised of finite particles?
 What infinite source of energy do atoms possess that enables matter able to act of itself without external causes?
 How can physical matter come from nothing or create itself?
 How could non-living matter become alive by itself?

 ''A careful analysis of both the natural and the social sciences shows, in the first place, that we do not attain something that is to be called ‘absolute’ truth, but rather what John Dewey cautiously describes as ‘warranted assertibility''